HSE Training Fines 2024–2025: The Real Cost of Poor Training Records

 Proline Engineering — £500K

-Proline Engineering received a £500,000 fine after a worker was seriously injured during a lifting operation.
-HSE inspectors found that the company's training was inconsistent and inadequate — some workers had received training, others had not, and there was no reliable record of who had been trained on what.
+Proline Engineering received a £500,000 fine (Manchester Magistrates' Court, 6 November 2024) after an apprentice lost fingers clearing a blockage from a horizontal bandsaw.
+HSE inspectors found that the training given was inadequate — the apprentice had received only brief verbal instruction, and there was no reliable record of who had been trained on what.

 This is a pattern that comes up repeatedly.
-Partial training is, from a legal standpoint, almost as bad as no training at all.
-If you cannot demonstrate that every relevant worker was trained, you have a gap.
+Brief, informal training is, from a legal standpoint, almost as exposed as no training at all.
+If you cannot demonstrate that every relevant worker was properly trained, you have a gap.

 Source: HSE Press Office